 Our job, at Carroll’s Hundred has always been to investigate the evidence — evidence obtained through archaeological excavation, primary historical documents, and credible oral traditions — and to base our interpretation of the plantation site on this authentic data.
 The high point of these efforts came in two stages.
 The first in 1998, when Dennis Pogue and his team from Mount Vernon completed the excavation of the Carroll’s orangery building (a greenhouse).
 The second, when we assembled a panel of leading experts from around the region to develop an interpretive education plan for the site.
 Through a major grant from the Maryland Humanities Council, scholars from Morgan University, George Washington University, Loyola University, Johns Hopkins, Mount Vernon, and Williamsburg came together for several conferences to advise on a multi-cultural, multi-disciplinary approach to interpreting Carroll’s Hundred.
 Without the interference of state and city officials in 2015, Baltimore would now have one of the country’s most important on-site African American public education and research initiatives.

-The scholarly dust-up over 1619 pales in comparison to what happened to Carroll’s Hundred.
-But both projects are representative of the collective anxiety that surrounds the subject of American slavery, and who will control the narrative about it.
+The scholarly controversy over 1619 has intensified, and only serves to put our work to preserve Carroll’s Hundred in greater perspective.
+Both projects are representative of the collective fear that surrounds the subject of American slavery, and who will control the narrative about it.
 This is why CH had put together a team — diverse in every respect — to painstakingly analyze how to understand and present the story of a 1770s plantation site in the Upper Chesapeake to an equally diverse public with sensitivity, authenticity, and respect.
-To have had the benefit of scholars such as Dennis Pogue, Ray Winbush, John Vlach, Glenn Phillips, Harvey Bakari, and Philip Morgan for this work was the honor of a lifetime.
+To have had the benefit of scholars such as Dennis Pogue, Ray Winbush, John Vlach, Glenn Phillips, Harvey Bakari, Chris Walsh, and Philip Morgan for this work was the honor of a lifetime.

 Opinions presented on this blog do not necessarily reflect the opinions of the Carroll Park Foundation or its board of directors, or those of any of its partners, including The Otobo Project.